isabella232/sc_playgroundbooks/For-Instructor/003-swift-playground-books-always-on-live-views.markdown

 ## Swift Playground Books: Always-On Live Views

 Hey what's up everybody, this is Ray.

+[Slide 4 down]

 In today's screencast, I'm going to show you how you can add always-on live views to your Playground Books, and how you can pass messages between your Playgrounds and your Live Views.
 This will allow you to influence what's happening in your live view, by writing code in your playground.

 You see this technique used quite heavily in Apple's Learn to Code Playground Book.

+[Slide 5]

 They have a game running over on the right hand side, and you can make the character in the game move by writing code over on the left hand side.
 The nice thing about always-on-live views is it gives the users something fun and visual to enjoy as they write code, giving them some good motivation to keep learnign and experimenting.

 ## Demo